fortio/scli/README.md

     	Filename and line numbers emitted in JSON logs, use -logger-file-line=false to disable (default true) -logger-force-color
-    	Force color output even if stderr isn't a terminal -logger-json
+    	Force color output even if stderr isn't a terminal -logger-goroutine
+    	GoroutineID emitted in JSON/color logs, use -logger-goroutine=false to disable (default true) -logger-json
     	Log in JSON format, use -logger-json=false to disable (default true) -logger-no-color